rstodden/DEPlain/B__Document-level_Corpus/DEplain-web-doc/README.md

-# DEPlain: DEplain-APA for Sentence Simplification
+## DEPlain: DEplain-web for Document Simplification

 ## Dataset Statement for DEplain-web
 The dataset statement and the dataset can also be found on huggingface: [https://huggingface.co/datasets/DEplain/DEplain-web](https://huggingface.co/datasets/DEplain/DEplain-web).

 ### Table of Contents